 Organizing and labeling everything can help students work from home efficiently.
 While most of the information is online, it can be useful to have printed out pages to practice certain subjects.
 You could organize materials by subject, alphabetically, or come up with another system that works for your individual needs.
 Whatever system you choose to use isn’t as important as actually having one so you always know exactly where everything is when you need it.

-Organization also extends to the digital world. eAchieve students use Google Docs for word processing, spreadsheets, forms and presentations.
+The organization also extends to the digital world. eAchieve students use Google Docs for word processing, spreadsheets, forms and presentations.
 Creating a digital folder for each subject helps students locate assignments easily and ensures that everything they work on is automatically saved and backed up in case of an unexpected system shutdown.

 Keeping the learning space clean and organized will help students focus and concentrate on their studies.